mruwnik/invoices/README.md

 ### Items

-The list of items should contain maps with a required :title, optional :vat (if not provided it is assumed that item is VAT free), :to (the date from which this item is valid), :from (the date till which this item is valid) and a key providing the cost of the item.
+The list of items should contain maps with a required :title, optional :vat (if not provided it is assumed that item is VAT free), :to (the date from which this item is valid), :from (the date till which this item is valid), :notes (a list of extra notes to be added at the bottom of the invoice) and a key providing the cost of the item.
 The price can be provided in one of the following ways:

  * :netto            - is a set price and will be displayed as provided
  * :hourly           - is an hourly price - JIRA will be queried in order to work out how many hours should be billed